bazilinskyy/coupled-sim/README.md

 hmdRotation = VarjoManager.Instance.HeadTransform.rotation.eulerAngles;
 ```

-**6.** Convert the data to type string and add to the logdata matrix.
+**6.** Convert the data to type string and add to the log data matrix.
 ```
 string[] logData = new string[9];